HL7/fhir-shorthand/input/pagecontent/overview.md

 * Lines 24 to 25 reduce an inherited choice of resource references down to instances that conform specific profiles (which must be defined, but are external to this example)
 * Line 26 is similar to lines 24 and 25, but the reference is to an external profile.
 * Line 27 and 28 restrict the data type for elements that offer a choice of data types in the base resource.
-* Line 29 binds the remaining allowed data type for value[x], valueCodeableConcept, to the value set ConditionStatusTrendVS with a required binding. _ConditionStatusTrendVS is defined on line 37._
+* Line 29 binds the remaining allowed data type for `value[x]`, a CodeableConcept, to the value set ConditionStatusTrendVS with a required binding. _ConditionStatusTrendVS is defined on line 37._
 * Line 31 declares an extension named EvidenceType.
 * Line 32 assigns an id to the extension.
 * Line 33 gives the extension a human-readable title.
 * Line 34 gives the extension a description that will appear on the extension's main page.
-* Line 35 begins the rule section for the extension, and restricts the data type of the value[x] element of the extension to a CodeableConcept.
+* Line 35 begins the rule section for the extension, and restricts the data type of the `value[x]` element of the extension to a CodeableConcept.
 * Line 37 declares a value set named ConditionStatusTrendVS.
 * Line 38 gives the value set an id.
 * Line 39 provides a human readable title for the value set.